-“The more lies you tell, the more people will tend to believe them”
+“The more you tell those lies, the more people will tend to believe them.”

 Joseph Goebbels, Hitler’s propaganda minister

 Most experts would say those quotes are still accurate today in 2017 when they examine the many facts and the tainted history of CVSA, NITV and its seller/promotor.
 NITV’s updated website seems to have the same untruths, gross exaggerations and misleading information as their original NITV website since the NITV worldwide “scam” started in 1990.
 But, this revised NITV site simply uses more website software flash type gimmicks to impress those that do not seek out the facts.
 Those facts about NITV, CVSA and its seller/promoter have been proven by the media and Dektor since 1990 when the NITV/CVSA “scam” began.
 For the past several years, NITV has used a public relations person to try to get the news media to do favorable stories about NITV and CVSA.
 Dektor is sometimes contacted by those news media and we spend much time educating those reporters about the real FACTS about NITV, CVSA and its owner/seller.
 Sometimes those stories are dropped by those media organizations because they did not want to deceive the public.